 The contribution requirements of plan members are determined by State statute.
 In accordance with Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007, plan members are required to contribute 5.5% of their annual covered salary.
-In addition to the employee contributions, the Authority's contribution amounts for each pay period are transmitted to Prudential Financial not later than the fifth business day after the date on which the employee is paid for that pay period.
+Pursuant to the provisions of Chapter 78 P.L.
+2011, the active member contribution rate was increased to 6.5% plus an additional 1.0% phased-in over seven years beginning in the first year.
+The phase-in of the additional incremental member contribution amount will take place in July of each subsequent year.
+The State Treasurer has the right under the current law to make temporary reductions in rates based on the existence of surplus pension assets in the retirement system; however, state statute also requires the return to the normal rate when such surplus pension assets no longer exist.
+The employee contributions along with the Authority's contribution for each pay period are transmitted to Empower not later than the fifth business day after the date on which the employee is paid for that pay period.

-There were no Authority employees enrolled in the DCRP for the years ended December 31, 2021, 2020, and 2019.
+There were no Authority employees enrolled in the DCRP for the years ended December 31, 2022, 2021, and 2020.